 Sadly, a popular quote that I often hear in Christian communities goes against this idea because at first it sounds good, but when we ponder on it considering what God did for us and who He is, we realize it’s not even close to true.
 It says:

 “If you’re not getting closer to God, you’re only getting farther.”

 To be fair, I do believe that one can get further away or closer to the righteous life that Christians should be living, but that’s not what this quote is claiming.
 It says getting closer or further away from God Himself.

 The reason I hate this saying is that if we as Christians believe in an omniscient God who knows everything, an omnipresent God who is always everywhere, and believe that when we believe in God that He gives us His Holy Spirit to indwell our souls, how can this saying possibly be true?
-For one, if God inhabits our souls, how can we run away from ourselves?
+For one, if the Holy Spirit (God) walks alongside us, how can we run away from ourselves?
 And two, how can we possibly entertain the idea that God’s presence in my life is dependent on me?
 That would be contrary to everything that has been detailed in Scripture.

 At the end of the day, here is what I tell people who ask about the concept of a “bad” Christian.
 You are either Christian or you are not.
 You either believe in the death and resurrection of Jesus or you don’t.
 You either recognize Jesus as the only way of salvation or you don’t.
 Our concept of “good” or “bad” in terms of what it means for our Christianity has nothing to do with our work, and everything to do with the work that has already been done on the cross.
 It doesn’t mean that our works and our lifestyle don’t matter in this life, but they don’t provide you salvation from your sins.